 Interprofessional Active Learning Series (iPALS)

 The Interprofessional Active Learning Series (iPALS) is an opportunity for students from across the health sciences to prepare themselves to practice effectively on interprofessional teams, through actively engaging together about topics of interest in healthcare and population health. iPALS sessions are developed by faculty and/or clinician content experts within our UW community, and are intended to be appropriate for all learners regardless of their profession or level of training.
 Sessions take place in a large classroom, where students are assigned to small interprofessional teams at tables.
 Students from all graduate level health profession training programs are encouraged to participate.

 The Seattle King County Clinic (SKCC) is a giant volunteer-driven health clinic that offers free dental, vision and medical care to underserved populations.
 In September 2018, over 80 students from across the health sciences participated in the first year of the SKCC Listening Project.
 The project was developed as a collaboration between clinic staff and CHSIE faculty and staff.
 Small interprofessional student groups walked the floor of the health clinic and engaged with patients who wished to share their stories related to their health, accessing care, or their experiences with the SKCC.
 Registration is closed.

 Bodemer Interprofessional Ethics Labs

-The Interprofessional Ethics Labs are developed as a collaboration between CHSIE and the UW Department of Bioethics and Humanities.
+The Interprofessional Ethics Labs are developed as a collaboration between CHSIE and the UW Department of Bioethics and Humanities and the Bodemer Lecture Fund.
 Students are assigned to small interprofessional teams, where they are encouraged to work collaboratively to apply ethics analysis tools to the healthcare decision-making process.

 Health Sciences Common Book Series